bastidas/Acinonyx/README.md

-# Automata
+# Acinonyx 🐆

-A Python application for simulating and visualizing mechanical linkage systems and automata.
+A Python application for simulating and visualizing mechanical linkage systems - fast and agile like a cheetah.

-This project provides tools for creating, simulating, and visualizing mechanical linkage systems.
+This project provides tools for creating, simulating, and visualizing mechanical linkage systems with exceptional performance.
 It includes:

 - **Mechanical Link Simulation**: Define and simulate multi-link mechanical systems
 - **Visualization Tools**: Generate static plots and animations of linkage motion